-This result is quite general; for any choice of $c$ such that $c_\alpha > 0$ for all $\alpha \in \mathcal{A}$, there exists a choice of $c_i$ for each $i$ such that the conditions of the above theorem are satisfied.
-The following corollary is an immediate consequence of this observation and Theorem \ref{correct}:
+This result is quite general; for any choice of $c$ such that $c_\alpha > 0$ for all $\alpha \in \mathcal{A}$, there exists a choice of $c_i$, possibly negative, for each $i\in V$ such that the conditions of the above theorem are satisfied.

-\begin{corollary} Given any function $f(x) = \sum_i \phi_i(x_i) + \sum_\alpha \psi_\alpha(x_\alpha)$, there exists a choice of a non-zero parameter vector $c$ such that for any vector of admissible and min-consistent beliefs for the function $f$, iIf the beliefs admit a unique estimate, $x^*$, then this estimate minimizes $f$. \end{corollary}

-Up until this point, we have been assuming that the estimate produced at the fixed point was unique when, in fact, all of the previous theorems are equally valid for any vector that simultaneously minimizes all of the beliefs.
-However, finding such a vector may be difficult outside of special cases.

-Lastly, we note that there are choices of the parameters for which we are guaranteed local optimality but not global optimality.
-The difference between Theorem \ref{loc} and Theorem \ref{correct2} is that the former only requires that the part of the reparameterization depending on a single variable can be written as a conical combination of the beliefs, whereas the latter requires the entire reparameterization to be a conical combination of the beliefs.
-The standard min-sum algorithm always guarantees local optimality, and there are applications for which the algorithm is known to produce local optima that are not globally optimal \cite{weisscomp}.